 RFID Tracking Is Now Integral to the Shipping Industry

-In shipping and logistics, you need to know two things about a shipment: where it is, and what it’s been through getting there.
+In shipping and logistics, you need to know two things about a shipment: where it is and what it’s been through getting there, from the Gantry Crane to the distribution networks.
 For over a decade, shipping and logistics professionals have been using RFID tracking to answer those questions.

 B2B Vendors like Dole Foods use RFID and GPS tracking technology to follow vegetables through the processing, packaging, and delivery process, ensuring that they’re prepared and packed safely, stored and handled safely during shipping, and remain safe when they’re sold to consumers in the marketplace.
 PepsiCo. uses RFID tags to keep track of its plastic shells.
 And plenty of other supply chain professionals use RFID tags to make sure that delicate items are handled carefully and not damaged during shipment, or that perishable items are kept at the right temperature range during shipping and don’t get too cold.